 With these few words, Jesus’ position regarding hate was clear.
 Love must replace hate.
 Hatred deserves no space within the hearts of Jesus’ followers.

 While his disciples should not hate others, Jesus knew others would not be so kind.
 He foretold that his disciples would be hated on account of him (Matthew 10:22; Luke 6:22).
 Nevertheless, even then his followers were to respond with blessings and prayers (Luke 6:27,28).
-We expect this.
+We expect Jesus to teach this.

 Because this is Jesus’ perspective on hate, Bible teachers sometimes squirm when explaining Luke 14:26.
 “If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.”
 This shocks us.
-It is unexpected.
-Is this the point or might there be something more?
+It can be unexpected.
+Is Jesus’ point to shock us or might there be something more?

 In Luke 14:26, Jesus’ usage of hate reflects only half of a full idiom of love versus hate.
 This language of love and hate belongs to the crucible of decision where something must be chosen (loved) causing something else to be rejected (hated).
 Do people value what God offers?
 Will they choose his banquet rather than continue to pursue their own routines?
 (Luke 14:15-24).
 And if someone considers following, Jesus challenges them to count the cost (Luke 14:26-33).

-With the idiomatic usage of love and hate in neither case are one’s affections the focus.
+With this idiomatic usage of love and hate in neither case are one’s affections the focus.
 It revolves around the crossroads of choosing and rejecting.

 For example, imagine someone having two bosses with each boss providing different instructions.
 The employee must decide which to obey.
 In Jesus’ words, “No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money” (Matthew 6:24).
 To choose to serve one boss is to love him.
 To choose to not serve the other is to hate.
 This is the language of choice, not affections.